zazzyzeph/zephnet/content/phillyhwc4recap.md

 <a href="https://news.indieweb.org/en" class="u-syndication">Also posted on IndieNews</a>

 The fourth edition of Homebrew Website Club - Philadelphia was packed!
-12 people ended up coming out, and it was a bit chaotic but a good time nononetheless :)
+12 people ended up coming out, and it was a bit chaotic but a good time nonetheless :)

 Thanks as always to [Iffy Books](https://iffybooks.net) for hosting!